-How to Install Okular on Ubuntu (26.04, 24.04, 22.04)
+How to Install Okular on Ubuntu 26.04, 24.04 and 22.04

-Last updated February 9, 2026 12:03 pm Joshua James 6 min read 1 comment
+Last updated Tuesday, May 5, 2026 4:59 pm Joshua James 5 min read 1 comment

 Install Okular on Ubuntu

-Method 1: Install Okular on Ubuntu via APT
+Install Okular with APT

-If your user account does not have sudo privileges, see how to add and manage sudo users on Ubuntu before continuing.
+If your account does not have sudo privileges, see how to add and manage sudo users on Ubuntu before continuing.

 sudo apt install okular